mchua004/WineQualityMLProject/README.md

 # WineQualityMLProject
 What makes a wine good?
-Is data analytics able to predict what physical-chemical characteristics make a good wine?
+Is data analytics able to predict what physical-chemical characteristics make a wine good?
 Our team decided to take this challenge.
 A machine learning model for predicting wine quality.

 # General approach to the problem